re-mouse/ReDI/Readme.md

 # ReDI: Reusable Dependency Injection
 ## Purpose
-1. The ReDI framework aims to simplify dependency management within your projects.
+The ReDI framework aims to simplify dependency management within your projects.
 By encapsulating dependencies in modules, it allows you to create reusable libraries and easily set up test environments.
-With just a few lines of code, you can manage complex dependency graphs.
-2. Make developing multiplayer games more simple, by using same shared libraries beetwen Server and Unity
-## Future
-Codebase contain only ~500 lines, so i will try not to increase it, and my goal is to keep that minimal API, but maybe add some binding features, like factories

 ## Compatability
-It works well with unity, as it targets at .net standard 2.1, and with any .net application above .net 5
+It targets the .net 2.1 standard and can be used in both .NET and Unity.

 ## Install
 Add the ReDI package to your project using NuGet: